-Another group, near 5th Street and Keowee Street, reportedly threw rocks at police officers.
+Another group, near Fifth and Keowee streets, reportedly threw rocks at police officers.
 Dayton Police Department’s tweet reported that “chemical munitions were deployed” on the scene.
 A third group is protesting peacefully near the Levitt Pavilion.

 Police used tear gas or pepper spray to redirect protesters on Third Street in Dayton in mid-afternoon.
 Nearly 400 to 500 protesters had gathered in that area, angered by the death of George Floyd, who died after a Minneapolis police officer put his knee on Floyd’s neck for nearly eight minutes.

 Emergency radio traffic indicated that Interstate 75 was shut down briefly as protesters attempted to move toward the highway.
 Officers were on the highway for a time, but protesters were turned away.

 Dayton police tweeted at 5 p.m. that a large group of protesters were walking north on Main Street toward Monument Avenue.

 “Again, if you are driving downtown, please be aware of the large number of pedestrians that are in the roadways,” the tweet said.